corda/corda/docs/source/tutorial-cordapp.rst

 Windows: ``gradlew.bat deployNodes``

-This build process will build the example CorDapp defined the the CorDapp template source.
+This build process will build the example CorDapp defined in the CorDapp template source.
 CorDapps can be written in any language targeting the JVM.
 In our case, we've provided the template source in both Kotlin (``/kotlin/src``) and Java (``/java/src``) Since both sets of source files are functionally identical, we will refer to the Kotlin build throughout the documentation.